shelakel/ts-validate/README.md

 # ts-validate
-Validation library for TypeScript supporting sync and async validation with state
+Validation library for TypeScript/JavaScript supporting sync and async validation with state

+## Current status
+*Work-in-progress*

+## Background
-WIP port of elm-validate
+Initially ts-validate started out as a port of shelakel/elm-validate.
+This library aims to be easy to use.

+Validation produces validation state "diffs" that is compatible with most immutable implementations and redux time-travelling (JSON serialization of state).

+## Example

+See examples.

+## License

+MIT